Johnson & Johnson joins other companies in signing a landmark communiqué on expanded global access for COVID-19

 COVID-19 changed the world as we know it this year, and life science companies around the globe have been hard at work for months in the fight against the virus, banding together to launch the most expansive and ambitious pandemic research and development response effort in history.

 Today, CEOs from 16 of those companies and Bill and Melinda Gates, co-chairs of the Bill & Melinda Gates Foundation, have signed a landmark Communiqué on Expanded Global Access commitment to ensure that people everywhere have access to the potential COVID-19 innovations under development at the companies—regardless of their income level.
 The agreement calls on governments, NGOs and other stakeholders to join the cause and help accelerate the end of the pandemic.

 As part of its commitment today, Johnson & Johnson also plans to allocate up to 500 million vaccine doses to lower income countries with delivery beginning mid next year.

-“Johnson & Johnson stands alongside our peers and the Bill & Melinda Gates Foundation in our unwavering commitment to equitable global access to the medicines and innovations being developed to fight the COVID-19 pandemic,” says COVID-19 response, Johnson & Johnson has been committed to bringing forward a safe, effective and affordable vaccine on a not-for-profit basis for emergency pandemic use, while also focusing on making sure the vaccine candidate will be accessible globally.
-Decisive, collaborative action now will help us beat this pandemic and better prepare us for future virus outbreaks.”, Chairman and CEO, Johnson & Johnson.
-“Since the beginning of our
+“Johnson & Johnson stands alongside our peers and the Bill & Melinda Gates Foundation in our unwavering commitment to equitable global access to the medicines and innovations being developed to fight the COVID-19 pandemic,” says Alex Gorsky, Chairman and CEO, Johnson & Johnson.
+“Since the beginning of our COVID-19 response, Johnson & Johnson has been committed to bringing forward a safe, effective and affordable vaccine on a not-for-profit basis for emergency pandemic use, while also focusing on making sure the vaccine candidate will be accessible globally.
+Decisive, collaborative action now will help us beat this pandemic and better prepare us for future virus outbreaks.”

 Here are some highlights from the Communiqué on Expanded Global Access, announced this morning during the U.N.
 General Assembly—and what this historic pledge means for people across the globe.